-Step Two: Mix, Fold Whites, Mix again
+Step Two: Mix, Fold Whites, and Mix again

 In the freshly cleaned mixing bowl, add the room temp cream cheese and mix with the whisk attachment for 1-2 minutes to further temper it (if you haven’t tempered your cream cheese, do this for 3-4 minutes).
 Only once the cream is smooth proceed to add the yolks.

-Add the egg yolks, a small amount at a time and mix for another 2-5 minutes.
+Add the egg yolks, a small amount at a time, and mix for another 2-5 minutes.

-Once egg yolk/cream cheese mix is fully incorporated, remove bowl from mixer.
+Once egg yolk/cream cheese mix is fully incorporated, remove the bowl from the mixer.
 With a spatula, slowly fold in the egg white peaks, a little bit at a time, by gently mixing the whites into the yolk/cream cheese mix.

 Folding is a culinary term that means; to carefully combine two mixtures of different texture into one relatively smooth mix (see image above).